-The TPS25923x is a hot-swap controller with integrated power switch that is used to manage current/voltage/start-up voltage ramp to a connected load.
+The TPS25925x/6x is a hot-swap controller with integrated power switch that is used to manage current/voltage/start-up voltage ramp to a connected load.
 The device starts its operation by monitoring the VIN bus.
 When V{VIN} exceeds the undervoltage-lockout threshold (V{UVR}), the device samples the EN/UVLO pin.
-A high level on this pin enables the internal MOSFET and also start charging the gate of external blocking FET (if connected) via the BFET pin.
-As VIN rises, the internal MOSFET of the device and external FET (if connected) will start conducting and allow current to flow from VIN to OUT.
-When EN/UVLO is held low (that is, below V{ENF}), the internal MOSFET is turned off and BFET pin is discharged, thereby, blocking the flow of current from VIN to OUT.
-User also has the ability to modify the output voltage ramp time by connecting a capacitor between dV/dT pin and GND.
+A high level on this pin enables the internal MOSFET.
+As VIN rises, the internal MOSFET of the device and external FET (if connected) starts conducting and allows current to flow from VIN to OUT.
+When EN/UVLO is held low (that is, below V{ENF}), the internal MOSFET is turned off; thereby, blocking the flow of current from VIN to OUT.
+The user can modify the output voltage ramp time by connecting a capacitor between dV/dT pin and GND.

-Having successfully completed its start-up sequence, the device now actively monitors its load current and input voltage, ensuring that the adjustable overload current limit I{OL} is not exceeded and input voltage spikes are safely clamped to V{OVC} level at the output.
+Having successfully completed its start-up sequence, the device now actively monitors the load current and input voltage, ensuring that the adjustable overload current limit I{OL} is not exceeded and input voltage spikes are safely clamped to V{OVC} level at the output.
 This keeps the output device safe from harmful voltage and current transients.
 The device also has built-in thermal sensor.
-In the event device temperature (T{.I}) exceeds T{SHDN}, typically 150°C, the thermal shutdown circuitry will shut down the internal MOSFET thereby disconnecting the load from the supply.
-In the TPS259230, the output will remain disconnected (MOSFET open) until power to device is recycled or EN/UVLO is toggled (pulled low and then high).
-The TPS259231 device will remain off during a cooling period until device temperature falls below T{SHDN} - 10°C, after which it will attempt to restart.
-This ON and OFF cycle will continue until fault is cleared.
+If the device temperature (T_J) exceeds T{SHDN} , typically 150°C, the thermal shutdown circuitry shuts down the internal MOSFET; thereby, disconnecting the load from the supply.
+In the TPS259250/60, the output remains disconnected (MOSFET open) until power to device is recycled or EN/UVLO is toggled (pulled low and then high).
+The TPS259251/61 device will remain off and commences an auto-retry cycle of 145 ms after device temperature falls below T{SHDN} - 10°C. This auto-retry cycle will continue until the fault is cleared.